Sharing the heart of Christ

 If you would like for your child to be baptized, please contact Pastor John Kay at PastorJohnKay@gmail.com.

 At a reasonable tuition rate, we offer the Kavanaugh Kid’s Day Out program on Mondays and Wednesdays.
+Pastor Kay leads Children's Chapel for them on Monday mornings.
 For details please see the Kid’s Day Out tab above or click here.

 Do you have questions or want to get involved with Children's Ministries?